ameekbhalla/website/content/home/experience.md

     date_start: '2007-08-01'
     date_end: '2012-07-31'
     description: |2-
-        * Pioneered a low-cost technique for measuring long-term memory of classical conditioning in Drosophila
+        * Pioneered a low-cost technique for measuring long-term memory of classical conditioning in Drosophila.
 ---